mochiyaki/socius/mcp-gmail-main/README.md

 ```bash
 uv run mcp dev mcp_gmail/server.py
 ```

-This will spin up an MCP Inspector application that you can use to interact with the MCP server.
+This will launch an mcp server at http://127.0.0.1:8090/sse, You can test it out with mcp inspector,

 Or install for use with Claude Desktop:
 ```bash